gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/valheim.md

-[ja:Valheim](ja:Valheim "ja:Valheim"){.wikilink} [Valheim](https://www.valheimgame.com/) is a survival and sandbox game
-made by Swedish developers at [Iron Gate Studio](https://irongatestudio.se/).
+[ja:Valheim](ja:Valheim "wikilink") [Valheim](https://www.valheimgame.com/) is a survival and sandbox game made by Swedish developers at [Iron Gate Studio](https://irongatestudio.se/).
 It is currently in early access since 2nd February 2021 with no full release date announced so far.

-This guide is related to the [Steam](https://store.steampowered.com/app/892970/Valheim/) version of the game, which has a native Linux build since it is built with [Unity3D](Unity3D "Unity3D"){.wikilink} engine.
+This guide is related to the [Steam](https://store.steampowered.com/app/892970/Valheim/) version of the game, which has a native Linux build since it is built with [Unity3D](Unity3D "wikilink") engine.

 ## Installation